Compact Time Domain Reflectometer

 Introduction

-For ag or other field deployments, TDR has the enviable characteristic of being able to be potted with 304 stainless and the connector as the only ’exposed’ components.
-We use an aluminum potting enclosure and encase the entire board in epoxy, leaving just the waveguides exposed.
-The potted board becomes a replaceable assembly for servicing though in practice, the potting keeps service calls to a minimum.
+For ag or other field deployments, TDR has the enviable characteristic of being able to use 304 stainless spikes as the sensing element.
+You don’t need to have spend too many days setting up system in Fort Mac or West Texas to know why this is a feature We use an aluminum potting enclosure and encase the entire board in epoxy, leaving just the waveguides and the connector exposed.
+The potted board becomes a replaceable assembly for servicing, though, in practice the potting keeps service calls to a minimum.
+While it’s built for dirt and diesel, the same module is surprisingly capable in the lab.

 See Phil’s Post on electrooptical.net for some of the gritty analog details.